Sustainable Design

 Sustainable design is integral to modern architecture, aligning environmental responsibility with occupant comfort and operational efficiency.

-The provides a comprehensive framework for sustainability.
+The BCA Green Mark 2021arrow-up-right provides a comprehensive framework for sustainability.

 Here are key design considerations based on its principles: